yegor256/blog/_drafts/_anti.md

 place: Moscow, Russia
 tags: testing
 description: |
-  This is a full list of unit-testing anti-patterns I managed to find and collect; feel free to add your items to the list, via a pull request.
+  This is a full list of unit-testing anti-patterns that I managed to find and collect; feel free to add your items to the list, via a pull request.
 keywords: